 My favorite cocktail of the day goes to the Anchor Distillery’s “Old Tom & The Sea.”
 Something about the mix of the sweet cherry liquor and the sour lemon juice just felt fun and fresh.
 And, like the London Punch, there was the right combination of all those other ingredients, and they highlight the purity of the gin.
 I find so many cocktails work to hide the alcohol, but this one uplifted it and made me appreciate it as a form of produce.
 Bonus: they gave us the recipe.
 Adults, try this at home:

 A very close second for the cocktail of the day goes to Elisa Gallardo and Carlos Yturria of The Treasury for their gin, kiwi, cucumber and lemon concoction called “Flash.”
 So refreshing — almost smoothie-esque — this is the drink you’d reach for if you didn’t want to taste the alcohol.
 There’s enough Gin to add a bit of sweetness to the otherwise sour fruits, but not so much that you felt like you were drinking Gin.
 So, depending on what you’re looking for in a cocktail, this may be the one for you.
+Even though there are many options when it comes to alcohol, there are many Fine gins from around the world that can be used to create a variety of drinks, which is interesting and can be done at home.
+I do enjoy trying new things, so this may be something I might take a look at.

 Of course, for those who to prefer to get high on life, there was an abundance of non-alcoholic beverages to sip and savour as well.
 My personal fav was the make-your-own herbal spritzer booth presented by the Center for Urban Education about Sustainable Agriculture (CUESA).
 A little bit of sparkling water and a shot of rosemary infused simple syrup, and you’ve got a fun mocktail the whole family can enjoy.
 I’ll drink to that.